 It wasn’t all bad news for the plucky residents of the estate during the Second World War, the parents of the ‘Piggin’ Family who lived at Valpy Avenue watched as seven of their nine children left home to go off and fight in World War Two.
 Amazingly they got to see all seven of those children make it back home alive:

 It was more than homes being battered by bombs falling across Mile Cross; Industry and recreation were also taking a beating.
 The massive Edward and Holmes shoe factory next to Wensum Park was reduced to smouldering rubble after it was successfully targeted by a German air raid and the Park next door was also hit, destroying the picturesque fountain and its brass frogs photographed here by George Plunkett before the war) that stood where the dilapidated-looking maze now sits.
 The bombs also caused severe damaged to a full-sized, open-air swimming pool that hadn’t been completely finished and not yet officially opened.
-Because of the cost to repair it, the pool never did open officially, falling into disrepair and eventually being filled in with river-dredge a few decades later.
+Because of the costs to repair it, the pool never did open officially, falling into disrepair and eventually being filled in with river-dredge a few decades later.
 You can read more about that by clicking this link.

 Edward and Holmes before it was destroyed:The replacement Edward and Holmes factory being built after the war and just above it next to the river, the abandoned swimming pool: